sjzeil/automat/docs/src/jbake/content/newProblems.md

     If the `lock` property is missing, it can be supplied in the individual problem `.ini` files, allowing self-assessment and graded problems to be mingled within a single problem set.

 The problem directories may have any legal directory name.
 The name serves as a unique ID for each problem.
-For example, if I wanted to set my students the problem of designing a determnistic finite automaton to accept strings over ${0,1}$ that contain only zeros, I might name the directory `DFA-all-zeros`.
+For example, if I wanted to set my students the problem of designing a deterministic finite automaton to accept strings over ${0,1}$ that contain only zeros, I might name the directory `DFA-all-zeros`.

+#### Problem Directories

-Each problem set directory can contain the following:
+Each problem directory can contain the following:

 * A `.ini` file, usually carrying the same name as the directory, with the contents